nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [ ^Scroll back up to *Tables of Contents*](#table-of-contents)

 ## Data Management
+**Q**: How do I transfer my data to another Computer?<br>
+**A**: Install CoDoc in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CoDoc home folder.

+**Q**: Where is the data file stored?<br>
+**A**: CoDoc data are saved as a JSON file `[JAR file location]/data/codoc.json`.
+Advanced users are welcome to update data directly by editing that data file.

+:warning: If your changes to the data file makes its format invalid, CoDoc will discard all data and start with an empty data file at the next run.

 [ ^Scroll back up to *Tables of Contents*](#table-of-contents)

 ## FAQ

 [ ^Scroll back up to *Tables of Contents*](#table-of-contents)

 ## Command Summary